scikit-tda/cechmate/README.md

 ## Running Custom Cech Filtrations
 If you have a point cloud and a set of simplices with times at which they are added, you can call the function getCechDGMS() to compute the persistence diagrams associated to the Cech filtration you've defined (see doc string for more details).
-For instance, assume we want to compute the Cech filtration where 4 vertices enter at time 0 and the edges and triangles are added in the pattern below:
+For instance, assume we want to compute the Cech filtration where 4 vertices enter at time 0 and the edges and triangles are added in the pattern below (note how the triangles are not added the moment all of their edges are added, unlike Rips):

 ![Example Cech Filtration](CechExample.svg "Example of a Cech Filtration")